 The core questions that structure the whole study are therefore the following:

-The result of this study will feed into the strategies and practices of RTOs and their funders, ‘principals’ and partners, regarding the adequacy of current and future RTOs’ funding and delivery models to best contribute to the transition toward more sustainable and resilient socio-economic systems.
+The result of this study will feed into the strategies and practices of RTOs and their funders, ‘principals’ and partners, regarding the adequacy of current and future RTOs’ funding and delivery models to best contribute to the transitions toward more sustainable and resilient socio-economic systems.

 Scope & Methodology